NagyBeci/prometheus-grafana-testing/README.md

 pip install -r requirements.txt

 Run the Monitoring Script:
-bash
+bash:
 python src/system_usage.py

 Configure Prometheus:
+Download Prometheus at "https://prometheus.io/download/" to monitor applications, webpages and more ...
-Update your prometheus.yml to scrape data from this tool.
+Update your prometheus.yml bith in your Prometheus Library and in your system monitoring config file to scrape data from this tool.

 Visualize with Grafana:
-Connect Grafana to your Prometheus instance and create dashboards to visualize the data.
+Connect to Grafana with "docker run -d -p 3000:3000 grafana/grafana" Connect Grafana to Prometheus through "http://host.docker.internal:9090".
+Update Our Grafana will be running through docker and will be monitoring a locally ran Python Program "system_usage.py".
+Credentials are "admin ; admin" click Skip, it runs locally anyway.

 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page.
+Contribute with Pull Requests.